University of Texas School of Public Health Policies and Procedures

 Use of Artificial Intelligence or Machine Learning Tools

 Students are expected to complete assignments without substantive assistance from others (except for team assignments that rely on the contribution of designated team members), including the use of ChatGPT, GroupMe, WhatsApp, or any other artificial intelligence or instant messaging platforms.
 Although these technologies may help students develop ideas or initial drafts of assignments, their use is prohibited without the expressed written consent of the course instructor.
-Unapproved use of artificial intelligence or instant messaging platforms for any course activity is considered an academic misconduct and will be subject to disciplinary action.
-(Please refer to Academic Dishonesty, Policy 14.1.1 of the UTHSA Handbook of Operating Procedures (HOP).
+Unapproved use of artificial intelligence or instant messaging platforms for any course activity is considered academic misconduct and will be subject to disciplinary action.
+(Please see Academic Dishonesty, Policy 14.1.1 of the UT Health San Antonio Handbook of Operating Procedures (HOP).